zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 #### + CSS Rules
-Consider the size of the compiled stylesheets per section of the site to not exceed IE9’s rules limit of 4,095.
-Our previous site was compiled into two massive stylesheets and we learned the hard way.
-We currently break it down per section of the site.
+Consider the size of the compiled stylesheets per section of the site in order to not exceed IE9’s rules limit of 4,095.
+Our previous site was compiled into two massive stylesheets and we learned that the hard way.
 See examples below.

 #### + Light stylesheets
 Keeping the stylesheet declaration low kills two birds with one stone.
-We break the stylesheets down into individual sheets that contain only the rules for each section of the site—this has the added benefit of avoiding unnecessary or redundant styles per section.
-Doing this helps us keep our stylesheets light.
+We keep our stylesheets light and avoid unnecessary or redundant styles by breaking them down into individual sheets that contain only the rules for each particular section.

-Can I have my sandwich with a side of css?
+Can I have my sandwich with a side of CSS?
 Zumba is a happy and energetic fitness lifestyle company.
 That doesn’t mean we can’t have our sandwich and eat it too.
-We decided to structure our css like a sandwich order.
+We decided to structure our CSS like a sandwich order.

 <div><img src="/img/blog/sandwich-breakdown.jpg" alt="sandwich" class="img-responsive"/></div>